Family is your greatest asset.

 Across wealth and estate planning research, a clear pattern has emerged:

 Around 70% of wealth is lost by the second generation.
-90% is lost by the third
+90% is lost by the third.

 Not because families failed to plan.